2021–22 Senior Women's One Day Trophy

 The 2021–22 Women's Senior One Day Trophy was the 16th edition of the women's List A cricket competition in India.
 It took place from 28 October to 20 November 2021, with 37 teams competing in six round-robin divisions.
 Railways, who were the defending champions, won their 13th one-day title, beating Karnataka in the final.

 Competition format

-37 teams competed in the tournament, divided into the Elite Group and the Plate Group, with the teams in the Elite Group further divided into Groups A, B, C, D and E. Each group took place in one host city, under COVID-19 protocols.
+The 37 teams competing in the tournament were divided into the Elite Group and the Plate Group, with the teams in the Elite Group further divided into Groups A, B, C, D and E. Each group took place in one host city, under COVID-19 protocols.
 The top two teams in each Elite Group progressed to the knockout stages, along with the top team from the Plate Group.
 The five Elite Group winners progressed straight to the quarter-finals, whilst the remaining six teams competed in the pre-quarter-finals.

-The groups worked on a points system with positions with the groups being based on the total points.
+The groups worked on a points system with positions within the groups based on the total points of each team.
 Points were awarded as follows: